openpra-org/inverse-canopy/README.md

 # InverseCanopy

-This is a guide on how to use the `inverse-canopy` package.
-This package helps you back-fit the probability distributions of conditional/functional events in an event tree as long as the end-state probabilities are known.
+Back-fit conditional/functional event probability distributions in an event tree to match target end-state frequencies.

 ## How to Use